-Skip to Content
+Skip to Recipe Skip to Content

 Braised pork knuckle with fat choy, dried mushrooms, and dried oysters is an auspicious Chinese New Year dish for the Cantonese.
 The name in Cantonese is 橫財就手, has a symbolic meaning of ‘a windfall of good fortune.’

 In just a few days, families worldwide will gather and celebrate the new year with a lavish feast, and there is no exception in our family.
 I have prepared this traditional Chinese dish in advance for Chinese New Year because it is freezer-friendly.
-It is even tastier on the next day after the pork knuckle has completely absorbed all the flavor from the sauce.
+It is even tastier the next day after the pork knuckle has completely absorbed all the flavor from the sauce.

 I hope this pork knuckle will bring you good luck and wealth in the coming year.
 Let me show you how to prepare this wonderful dish.
 It is our specialty for the Lunar New Year.
 Get it from the Asian butchers and start to cook up a storm for your family!